adaptive-learning/flocs-core/docs/how-to-use.md

     ```

-### Tips

-* As you are likely to use the same state creator and hooks together many times, you may wish to factor out the creation of store context manager into a separate function:
+4. As you are likely to use the same state creator and hooks together many times, you may wish to factor out the creation of store context manager into a separate function:

     ```python
     def open_my_persistent_store():